NLP-1403/HW1/README.md

 # HW1
 It's the first homework of Natural Language Processing course in Spring 2024 at Sharif University of Technology.
+It's about preprocessing and doing some NLP tasks on a dataset.

 In this project, each of us processed specific Persian or English data obtained through crawling or by using pre-existing datasets.
 Depending on the characteristics and type of dataset, as well as the target processing task, we first performed appropriate preprocessing steps and then carried out a processing task on the data.